caligian/doom-evim/README.md

 # Welcome to doom-evim
 This project has been inspired by doom-emacs and doom-nvim.
-However, I named it doom because it is batteries-included like doom-nvim and doom-emacs.
+However, I named it doom because it is batteries-included like doom-nvim and doom-emacs.Why the 'e'?
+To pay a homage to emacs' revered emacs-lisp.

 ## Introduction
 doom-evim does not have all the configurations that will cater all the users of this repo but it will provide the default configurations necessary to quickly bolt-on to this distribution's features.
 For example, in order to add a server to nvim-lsp using the default configuration at nvim-lspconfig's repo, you can simply append to doom.lsp.servers with your required configuration or a blank table.